n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.iterable.md

 # Iterable

-The Iterable node allows you to automate work in Iterable, and integrate Iterable with other applications. n8n has built-in support for a wide range of Iterable features, including creating users, recording the actions performed by the users, and adding and removing users from the list.
+Use the Iterable node to automate work in Iterable, and integrate Iterable with other applications. n8n has built-in support for a wide range of Iterable features, including creating users, recording the actions performed by the users, and adding and removing users from the list.

 On this page, you'll find a list of operations the Iterable node supports and links to more resources.